 Potomac Park Levee Project.
 The National Park Service, in cooperation with U.S. Army Corps of Engineers and the National Capital Planning Commission, has evaluated three action alternatives and a no-action alternative to improve the reliability of river flood protection provided by the Potomac Park levee system to a portion of the monumental core and downtown Washington D.C.
-Without adequate flood protection measures, several downtown locations, including portions of the monumental core. portions of Pennsylvania and Constitution avenues, and other public and private facilities south of the U.S. Capitol to Fort McNair, are at risk of flooding from a major (100-year plus) flood event (NPS 2008d).
+Without adequate flood protection measures, several downtown locations, including portions of the monumental core, portions of Pennsylvania and Constitution avenues, and other public and private facilities south of the U.S. Capitol to Fort McNair, are at risk of flooding from a major (100-year plus) flood event (NPS 2008d).
+Construction of a levee closure structure for 17th Street is scheduled to begin in October 2010 and be completed by October 2011.